Public Purpose Programs

 In December 2007, the CPUC voted to implement the CASF.
 The fund subsidizes the building of broadband infrastructure in unserved and underserved areas of California.

-The California High Cost Fund-A reduces the cost to consumers of basic telephone service in relatively low-density areas served by small, privately-owned telephone carriers where rates may be unafforadable.
+The California High Cost Fund-A reduces the cost to consumers of basic telephone service in relatively low-density areas served by small, privately-owned telephone carriers where rates may be unaffordable.

-The Lifeline program provides discounted basic wireline telephone services to low-income households.
+The Lifeline program provides discounted wireline or wireless service for eligible low-income households.

 The CTF program, funded by a customer surcharge, provides a 50% discount on select communications services (including measured business service lines, T-1, internet access) to schools, libraries, hospitals, and non-profit organizations.